qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 - Create the simplest Assembler for that ISA, even without any compile time execution (like addition of constants/literals)
 - Create a program/game for that platform

 I decided to implement a CHIP8.
-Depending on the source it is called a specification of  ISA, a virtual machine,an interpreter or a programming language.
+Depending on the source it can be called a specification of  ISA, a virtual machine,an interpreter or a programming language.

 **CHIP8 contains:**
 - 16x  general purpose 8-bit registers (the last one is used to store flags of operations) (REG_X)